Jack Suwinski Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.47 team ERA ranks third across all MLB pitching staffs.
+- The Mariners have a 3.62 team ERA that ranks third among all MLB pitching staffs.

-- The Mariners allow the first-fewest home runs in baseball (34 total, 0.7 per game).
+- The Mariners surrender the fewest home runs in baseball (41 total, 0.8 per game).

-- Kirby makes the start for the Mariners, his 10th of the season.
-He is 5-3 with a 2.62 ERA and 47 strikeouts in 58 1/3 innings pitched.
+- Castillo makes the start for the Mariners, his 11th of the season.
+He is 3-2 with a 2.97 ERA and 66 strikeouts through 57 2/3 innings pitched.

-- The righty last pitched on Sunday against the Atlanta Braves, when he tossed seven innings, allowing three earned runs while giving up six hits.
+- In his most recent outing on Tuesday against the Oakland Athletics, the righty went six scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.